last updated 14/06/2019

 – Keep thumbs on the outside of the steering wheel to avoid them getting broken.

-– Recovery tracks are good in sand.
+– Recovery tracks, also called sand ladders, are good in sand.
 Get a set if you plan to do a lot of sand work.
 If your vehicle is completely beached, resting on its underbelly, with the tyres barely touching the ground, dig the sand out from under the car before using recovery tracks.
 Otherwise your wheels will simply spin on the recovery tracks, wearing them out.

 – Take a tide chart for the area you are beach driving.
 Don’t drive along the beach on a rising tide.
 Plan your travels around a dropping or low tide.
 If you are not organized enough to take a tide chart or be familiar with the forecast tides, stick to flat wide beaches, keep away from the high tide mark and avoid treacherous sections of beach altogether.